projectacrn/acrn-hypervisor/doc/getting_started/index.rst

    https://download.clearlinux.org/releases/22140/clear/clear-22140-installer.img.xz
    and follow the `Clear Linux installation guide
    <https://clearlinux.org/documentation/clear-linux/get-started/bare-metal-install>`__
-   as a starting point for installing Clear Linux onto your NUC.
-Follow the recommended options for choosing an **Automatic** installation type, and using the NUC's storage as the target device for installation (overwriting the existing data and creating three partitions on the NUC's SSD drive).
+   as a starting point for installing Clear Linux onto your platform.
+Follow the recommended options for choosing an **Automatic** installation type, and using the platform's storage as the target device for installation (overwriting the existing data and creating three partitions on the platform's storage drive).

 #.
 After installation is complete, boot into Clear Linux, login as
    **root**, and set a password.